Brother and Sister Saints

 Sts.
 Willibald (700-781), Winebald (702-761), and Walburga (710-779)

 These three English siblings were likewise born into nobility.
 Their father, St. Richard the Pilgrim, went on an extended pilgrimage to Italy with Willibald and Winebald.
 Unfortunately, their father became ill and died in Lucca.
 After burying their father, the brothers journeyed on to Rome where they were infected with the Plague of Justinian.
-Happily, while one was bedridden, the other had strength enough to act as nurse; thus, by caring for each other in turns they gradually regained full health.
+Happily, while one was bedridden, the other had strength enough to act as nurse; thus, by caring for each other they gradually regained full health.

 The Brothers Meet Again